VCU-CS-Capstone/cs-25-320-nasa-psyche-mission/Status Reports/Status Report Fall Week 01.md

    - Set goals to complete for next week as a team

 ## 2) Milestones to be completed next week ##
-   -Create a Github Repository for project
+   - Create a Github Repository for project
-   -Fill information based on templates provided
+   - Fill information based on templates provided

 ## 3) Issues, problems or concerns ##
    - No issues to report!